Spyfall (card game): Gameplay

-Online version

-A free-to-play online version of the game was created by Github user adrianocola.
-This version of the game is not affiliated with Hobby World.

 Awards

 Spyfall was a 2016 Årets Spil Best Adult Game Winner.
 It was also nominated for the 2016 Spiel des Jahres award.
 Spyfall 2 was the runner up in the 2017 Best Party Game category for the BoardGameGeek award.

 Spycon

 In 2019, Ushan created Spycon, a team based variant of Spyfall in which two teams, each with a spy, try and guess the hidden character card of the other team.